google/honggfuzz/docs/AttachingToPid.md

 # What do we need? #

 We need to choose what we actually want to fuzz.
 In this example it'd be HTTP header parser of Apache WS.
-We need to create a fuzzing tool which will create those headers and then we'll use netcat (_/bin/nc_) to send it to the Apach.
+We need to create a fuzzing tool which will create those headers and then we'll use netcat (_/bin/nc_) to send it to Apache.
 I had created my own tool (_headfuzz_), it will create output which looks like:

 ```
 GET (Orig-Uri) HTTP/1.0